Kanchanaphisek Road: South Kanchanaphisek Road

-The southern section was the final section to be constructed and is a controlled-access toll highway.
-It opened for trial use on 15 November 2007 and toll collection between Bang Phli - Suk Sawat began on 23 March 2009.
+The Suksawat-Bang Khun Thian continues from Kanchanaphisek Expressway at Bang Khru Interchange then passes through Bang Khun Thian in Bangkok then ends at Rama II Road.

 Toll collection was extended to the Suk Sawat - Bang Khun Thian section on 20 May 2019.
 Kanchanaphisek Bridge, the southernmost river crossing of the Chao Phraya River is part of the highway.

+The Kanchanaphisek Expressway (Bang Phli - Suksawat Expressway) is located entirely in Samut Prakan province, Stretching over 21 kilometres.

+The Route started in Wat Salut Interchange at kilometre 0 and passes Theparak Road, Srinagarindra Road, Sukhumvit Road the crosses the Chao Phraya River via Kanchanapisek Bridge and ends at Suksawat Road.

+It opened for trial use on 15 November 2007 and toll collection between Bang Phli - Suk Sawat began on 23 March 2009.

 According to an official EXAT annual report, the expressway was used by 79,603,350 cars in the 2022 fiscal year, with an average of 225,505 cars per day.